MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 >   By default, the form has two fields: Name (Primary Field) and Owner.

-5. On the right side of the screen under properties, select the **Display Name** field, and change it to **Main Information**.
+5. On the right side of the screen on the Properties panel, select the **Display Name** field, and change it to **Main Information**.

 6. Using the menu at top of the screen, select **+ Form field** and add the